We help consumers who have complaints about collection harassment.

 The BBB has closed 17 complaints against Spears, DeWitt & Hall in the preceding 3 years, with 6 complaints closed in the past 12 months.
 Most of those complaints alleged problems with billing and collections.
 Since May 2016, the Consumer Financial Protection Bureau (CFPB) has closed 6 complaints against SDH.
 Justia lists at least 1 case of civil litigation involving Spears, DeWitt & Hall.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely Spears, DeWitt & Hall would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Cases against Spears, DeWitt & Hall Inc